 When I used to teach photography in a college art club, I observed new photographers use their DSLR almost exclusively in the horizontal orientation.
 I myself did that for the longest time as it was ergonomically natural to hold a DSLR that way.
 As we learnt and became more intentional with our photography is when that reduced.

-Point is ergonomics matter and for phones : we naturally tend to hold it vertical.
-You see the reason why vertical videos got so popular is because average users are not very intentional when creating videos.
-That’s precisely why stories are vertical because you’re not supposed to handle much cognitive load when posting content that lasts for 10 sec and would cease to exist in 24 hours.
+Point is ergonomics matter and for phones: we naturally tend to hold it vertical.
+You see the reason why vertical videos got so popular is that average users are not very intentional when creating videos.
+That’s precisely why stories are vertical because you’re not supposed to handle a lot of cognitive load when posting content that lasts for 10 sec and would cease to exist in 24 hours.

 Vertical video is not an artistic choice, but an unintended habit.

-IGTV targets it’s creator community.
+IGTV targets its creator community.
 Creators who are very intentional with the content they share.
-There was this instance where Casey Neistat (the poster boy of vlogging) ridicules his friend Karlie Kloss for mistakenly recording and posting a vlog from a Taylor Swift concert in a vertical orientation.
+Vlog is a sub-genre of movies born on the internet sharing real lives as a narrative for a daily series.
+But even for such a kind of sharing, where vertical videos has been used for, there was this instance where Casey Neistat (the poster boy of vlogging) ridicules his friend Karlie Kloss for mistakenly recording and posting a vlog from a Taylor Swift concert in a vertical orientation.
 She did that because she ‘forgot’ and later regretted.
-Once upon a time, Google went as far as allowing only horizontal video to be captured through it’s camera app.
-But people hold phones vertically, and Google eventually said : so be it.
+Once upon a time, Google went as far as allowing only horizontal video to be captured through its camera app.
+But people hold phones vertically, and Google eventually said: so be it.

 So why would YouTubers use IGTV?